qanhnn12/8-Week-SQL-Challenge/Case Study #6 - Clique Bait/Solution/C. Campaigns Analysis.md

 - What metrics can you use to quantify the success or failure of each campaign compared to each other?

 ### Solution
-Since the number of users received impressions is higher than those not received impressions and those received impressions but not clicked to ads, the total views, total cart adds and total purchases of the prior group are definitely higher than the latters.
+Since the number of users *received impressions* is higher than those *not received impressions* and those *received impressions but not clicked to ads*, the total views, total cart adds and total purchases of the prior group are definitely higher than the latter groups.
 Therefore, in this case, I compare *the rate per user* among these groups (instead of the total).
-The purpose is evaluate:
+The purpose is to evaluate:
 * performance of ads through *impression rate* and *click rate*.
-* see if ads could increase the number of `page_views`, `cart_adds`, and `purchase` per user.
+* the increase percentage of `page_views`, `cart_adds`, and `purchase` per user.

 #### 1. Calculate the number of users in each group